 - Handle the drive by the sides rather than by the top cover to reduce the risk of dropping the drive or damaging it during installation. - Internal drives contain some exposed components that are sensitive to static electricity.
-To reduce the possibility of damage from static discharge, the drives are shipped in a protective antistatic bag.
-Do not remove the drive from the antistatic bag until you are ready to install it. - Before you remove the drive from the antistatic bag, touch a metal or grounded surface to discharge any static electricity buildup from your body. - Always lay the drive either on top of the antistatic bag or place it inside of the bag to reduce the chance of damage from static discharge. - Install LVD drives only in an LVD environment.
-Do not mix LVD and HVD devices on the same SCSI bus.
+To reduce possible damage from static discharge, the drives are shipped in a protective antistatic bag.
+Do not remove the drive from the antistatic bag until you are ready to install it.

-• Due to the speed of the LTO-2 Half-Height Tape Drive, it is recommended that a maximum of one LTO-2 drive be connected to one channel on a host SCSI adapter.
+- Before you remove the drive from the antistatic bag, touch a metal or grounded surface to discharge any static electricity buildup from your body. - Always lay the drive either on top of the antistatic bag or place it inside of the bag to reduce possible damage from static discharge. - Install LVD drives only in an LVD environment.
+Do not mix HVD and LVD devices on the same SCSI bus. - Due to the speed of the LTO-3 Tape Drive, it is recommended that a maximum of one LTO-3 Tape Drive be connected to one host SCSI adapter.